Sukikui/PlayerCoordsAPI/README.md

 ## ✨ Features

 - Lightweight HTTP server running only on localhost
-- JSON-formatted coordinate data (X, Y, Z)
+- JSON-formatted coordinate data x, y, z
-- Current dimension information
+- Current world
 - Client-side only - no server-side components needed
 - Works in singleplayer and multiplayer